China Airlines Flight 831

-China Airlines Flight 831 was a scheduled passenger flight from Kaohsiung in Taiwan to British Hong Kong that was hijacked on March 9, 1978.
+China Airlines Flight 831 was a scheduled passenger flight from Kaohsiung in Taiwan to British Hong Kong that was hijacked on 9 March 1978.

 Aircraft

 The aircraft involved was a Boeing 737-281, with aircraft registration B-1870, that was manufactured by Boeing Commercial Airplanes in 1969.
 It was equipped with two Pratt & Whitney JT8D-7 engines.

 Hijacking

-The flight, operated by a Boeing 737-281 registered as B-1870, departed at 16:08 local time and was uneventful until 17:00, when one of the crew members, 34-year-old Shi Mingzhen, broke into the cockpit and demanded the pilots to fly to Mainland China.
-Captain Gao Zhixian and First Officer Gong Zhongkang (both former Republic of China Air Force pilots) refused the demands and were beaten by Shi.
+The flight, operated by a Boeing 737-281 registered as B-1870, departed at 16:08 local time and was uneventful until 17:00, when a flight engineer, 34-year-old Shi Mingcheng, broke into the cockpit and demanded the pilots to fly to Mainland China.
+Captain Gao Zhixian and First Officer Gong Zhongkang (both former Republic of China Air Force pilots) refused the demands and were beaten by Shi who wielded a hammer and a pair of scissors.
 Despite having injuries from the beating, the pilots managed to order an on-board security guard to the cockpit.
 The guard broke down the cockpit door using a fire extinguisher, shot and killed the hijacker.
 The flight landed at Kai Tak Airport at 17:20, after which the Airport Security Unit searched the aircraft for potential accomplices and questioned passengers.
 The pilots were then taken to Queen Elizabeth Hospital due to their injuries.